Yes, There Are Asset & Income Protection Strategies to Help

 There are generally three ways in which one can pay for the long-term care of a loved one:

-- Private Payment – Often a more common option for most individuals is to pay for care out of their own income and savings.
-Unfortunately this can take away and deplete funds you had stashed away for retirement such as an IRA, investment assets, even from your savings account.
-Many less-wealthy families falsely believe they must use up all of their own funds to pay for long term care.
+- Private Payment – Often a more common option for most individuals is to pay for care out of their own personal income and savings.
+Unfortunately, this can ruin you financially by depleting funds you had stashed away for retirement, such as your IRA, 401(k) investment accounts, and even from your savings account.
+Many less-wealthy families falsely believe they must use up all their own funds to pay for long term care.
 Fortunately, this isn’t the case, as many individuals with limited finances have alternative options, like NJ Medicaid.
-Here’s where we can help.
+Later on this page I’ll explain where we can help so read on.

 What is the Difference Between Medicare vs. Medicaid?